remy/cssprefix/README.md

 If this is a daft idea or doesn't have legs, say so.
 If there's better ways of doing something: say so.

+# Status

+Fork the project, and run:

+    npm install
+    node prefix.js [url]

+This *should* output the CSS with retrofitted vendor-prefixes where they were missing.
+This was about 3 hours work, so if it's shoddy - I do appologise!

 # The Plan

 Plan to build a service for developer to submit a site to that will: